KevinWang94/KevinWang94.github.io/_posts/2016-06-07-SovietSatellites3.md

 It was at the Central State Museum that I began to grasp the incredibly complex history of this region.
-Due to its location on the Silk Road and general centrality in Eurasia, this region has been settled by a huge variety of peoples and religions, from Russians to Turkic peoples to Mongols.
+Due to its location on the Silk Road and general centrality in Eurasia, this region has been settled by a huge variety of peoples and religions, from Russians to Persians to Mongols.
 This history can still be seen while walking around today, with what I perceived to be a wide variety of appearances, from folks who I swore were Chinese to people with very European feeatures.
 The story of religion is similar.
-At various times, Paganism, Buddhism, Christianity, and Islam have all been practiced in the region.
+At various times, Paganism, Buddhism, Zoroastrianism, Christianity, and Islam have all been practiced in the region.
 The last is currently the most prevalent, though apparently the region is known for a more relaxed practice.
 We saw very few women with hijabs, and all the restaurants we frequented seemed quite popular despite it being Ramadan.